VirtCode/serene-aur/README.md

 # serene-aur
 > *serene* is an easy to deploy, self-hosted, AUR build server that aims at replacing your AUR helper.

-This project aims to solve some of the inconveniences when using AUR packages.
+This project aims to solve some inconveniences when using AUR packages.
 It is often annoying having to **build your AUR packages on every device** when a new version arrives.
 Existing prebuilt repositories often don't quite do the trick as they **don't have all the software you need**.
 Current self-hosted solutions are **not flexible enough** and cumbersome to maintain.

 This is where *serene* comes in.
-It is a self-hosted package repository and build server which is intended to be really flexible and easy to use, to the point of it to be able to replace an AUR helper.
-It is also easy to set up and features containerized builds.
+It is a self-hosted package repository and build server which is intended to be really flexible and easy to use, to the point of it being able to replace an AUR helper.
+It makes heavy use of containerization for easier setup and clean builds.
 These are the main features:

 - **Easy Hosting**: The whole setup is just one docker container, making it easy to host.
 - **Powerful CLI**: You can add, build, remove and diagnose the packages you want to build easily from your shell via the CLI.